Elrhino/toaster_launcher/tutorial_part1.md

 </ui:UiBinder>
 ```

-`ui:field="someName"` is how you identifies your widgets so you can retrieve them later in your View.
+The `ui:field="someName"` attribute is how you identifies your widgets so you can retrieve them later in your View.

-Now that we have our basic widgets declared, we need to validate the input just to be sure that a wrong value doesn't turn our toaster into fireworks.

-First, we need to declare the variables in which the widgets we declared will be hold:
+First, we need to declare the variables that will be associated with your widgets in your View.

 ```java
 public class LauncherView extends ViewImpl implements LauncherPresenter.MyView {